verbb/plugin-kit/docs/react/getting-started/quick-start.md

 After that, your frontend folder should contain built files in `my-plugin/src/web/assets/cp/dist`, such as `my-plugin-cp.js` and `my-plugin-cp.css`.

-## 5. Register the built files in Craft
+## 5. Register the Built Files in Craft

 Create an asset bundle class in your plugin, for example `my-plugin/src/web/assets/cp/MyPluginCpAsset.php`: